A small-business owner’s guide to credit card rewards

 - You don’t have to reinvest your rewards into your business.
 You can use them for your personal benefit, since business credit card rewards aren’t taxable.

-When starting a business or side hustle, a business rewards credit card can be a money-saving tool.
-However, to reach your entrepreneurial goals, it’s important to develop a smart strategy to ensure you are maximizing your rewards so that you can have the most impact.
+When starting a business or even side hustle, a business rewards credit card can be among the money-saving tools to reach your entrepreneurial goals.
+But it’s important to develop a smart strategy to ensure you’re maximizing your rewards.

-As a business owner or side hustler, your spending habits may be uniquely suited to earning credit card points, miles or cash back.
-For example, if your business requires you to fly regularly, you’re primed for earning miles for flights.
-Or, if you run a contracting business, you could be earning cash back on the building materials and supplies you buy.
+Your spending habits may be uniquely suited to earning credit card points, miles or cash back.
+If your business requires you to fly regularly, you’re primed for earning miles for flights.
+Or if you run a contracting business, you could be earning cash back on the building materials and supplies you buy.

 You’re already spending money on your business.
 Why not earn some of it back?
 Let’s take a look at how.

 Using a dedicated business credit card makes sense for a lot of reasons.
 Keeping your business and personal expenses separate is key for tax season, and it also makes it easier to track your spending and manage your budget.
-Plus, using a business credit card responsibly will build your credit history.
+Plus, using a business credit card responsibly helps to build your business’s credit history.

-- Boost your bottom line.
+- You can boost your bottom line.
 The points, miles and cash back that you can earn just by charging your regular business expenses to a rewards card are worth real money.
-A points-funded flight or cash back redemption can translate to hundreds of dollars you get to keep and invest in your business.
+A points-funded flight or cash back redemption can translate to hundreds of dollars you get to keep or invest in your business.

-- Card perks.
+- You can get perks for your business — and for you.
 Aside from rewards, consider how else a credit card may help your business.
-For example, if you’re frequently taking business trips, a card that offers airport lounge access or priority boarding can be a game-changer.
+For example, if you take frequent business trips, a card that offers airport lounge access or priority boarding can be a game changer.
 Perks like purchase protection and extended warranties can provide peace of mind if you’re making large purchases to invest in your business.

 How to pick a credit card with the best rewards for your business

-The first thing to know about choosing a rewards credit card for your business is that they aren’t one-size-fits-all.
-The best card for your business will depend on your spending habits, needs and goals.
+The first thing to know about choosing a business rewards card is that these cards aren’t one-size-fits-all.
+The best card for your business depends on your spending habits, business needs and entrepreneurial goals.

-- Rewards type: First, think about what type of rewards would be most valuable for your business.
-If you do most of your spending on travel, then miles or points might be preferable to cash back.
-The key is choosing a card that offers the type of rewards you’re most likely to use.
+- Decide what type of rewards you want.
+Think about which type of rewards could be most valuable for your business.
+If you do most of your spending on travel, then miles or points from a top business travel credit card might be preferable to cash back.
+If you spend a lot on supplies and want to simply minimize those costs, then cash back from a popular business cash back credit card might be better.

-- Interest and fees: If you don’t plan to pay your balance in full each month, you’ll want to check out the APR for any business card you’re considering.
-Also, factor in the card’s annual fee to determine how easily you could earn it back in rewards.
-Though many premium cards with lofty annual fees come with lots of perks, you should be sure that you’ll actually make use of them.
+- Compare each card’s interest rates and fees.
+Check out the annual percentage rate (APR) for any business card you’re considering just in case you have to carry a balance on the card.
+Also, factor in fees like annual fees and foreign transaction fees to determine how easily you could earn it back in rewards.
+Though many premium cards have lofty annual fees, they also come with lots of perks — but you should be sure you’ll actually use them before applying.

 Can you redeem business credit card rewards for personal use?